 For a start, sustainable packaging usually involves less material.
 Compared to traditional options, it’s lighter, slimmer and used more efficiently.
 This often translates to an overall lower spend on materials per unit, as well as reduced transport and shipping costs.

 Shipping also plays a key role in sustainable packaging prices.
-Sea freight, for example, is a sustainable way to ship packaging as it has a 31x lower carbon footprint than air freight.
-It is also much cheaper, however it does take longer.
+Sea freight, for example, is a more sustainable way to ship packaging as it has a 31x lower carbon footprint than air freight.
+It's also much cheaper, although it does take longer.
 This might not be practical, but with smart planning, such as splitting delivery between the two options, you can get the best of both worlds.

 Sustainable packaging isn’t just recycled cardboard.
 There’s a growing variety on the market, ranging from organic fibres, such as cotton and bamboo, to packaging made from mushrooms and seaweed.